valence-corp/sprite/docs/index.md

 ### Documentation

 Sprite is a TypeScript (or JavaScript) driver/client for ArcadeDB.
 It supports working with data in document, and graph formats.
-Timeseries and vector functionality will be added when those features are officially released for ArcadeDB.

 _This library is currently in early Alpha._